SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_parameters/I-DOCSIS_parameters_node_segment.md

 uid: I-DOCSIS_parameters_node_segment
 ---

-# I-DOCSIS parameters – Node Segment
+# Integrated DOCSIS parameters – Node Segment

-This page contains an overview of the Node Segment parameters available in the I-DOCSIS branch of the EPM Solution from version 6.1.5 onwards.
+This page contains an overview of the Node Segment parameters available in the Integrated DOCSIS branch of the EPM Solution from version 6.1.5 onwards.

 ## KPIs & KQIs